You need to network.

 “I developed an ‘Attitude Checklist’ that I review before attending,” says Keith McHugh, Owner of Painted Rock Enterprises LLC, “I make sure I’m smiling, that I take responsibility for taking the initiative to meet people, remember that it is not always important for me to talk about me, and other reminders (eight or nine total) so that I have the right mindset when attending a networking event.”

-Come up with a brief checklist of your own to walk through before you start networking.
+Come up with a brief network checklist of your own to walk through before you actually start networking.
 Knowing you have your ducks in a row will give you a much-needed confidence boost.

 2. Focus on quality over quantity